 This is a guest post by André Angelantoni, known on TOD as aangel.
-He is co-founder of PostPeakLiving.com and co-founder of Post Carbon Marin, his community's effort to prepare for peak oil, and a former executive coach and business consultant.
+He is co-founder of PostPeakLiving.com and a former executive coach and business consultant.
 He wrote this article to give people one way to navigate through the forced transition to a post peak world we are all going to experience.
+This post was run previously in December 2008.